 Why did you write this book?

-I think it is vital that all children see themselves and their family set ups reflected in the stories they read.
+It is vital that all children see themselves and their family set ups reflected in the stories they read.
 If they don’t, not only is it harder for them to learn to love books, but they also could easily start to think that people like them simply aren’t worth telling stories about.
 So I really wanted to write a book that showed a family with same sex parents in a low-key, almost incidental way, rather than being specifically about the fact that families come in different shapes and sizes.

 Do you relate to any characters in your stories – which ones and in what way?